-The investment objective of the financial product is to track the performance before fees and expenses of the Reference Index which excludes companies with verified failure to respect established norms as well as severe or very severe controversies (including governance controversies) using the ISS Norm-Based Research, and companies that have an ISS ESG Rating (which assesses, amongst other things, how well companies manage governance risks and opportunities) below a certain threshold or do not have an ISS ESG Rating.
+The investment objective of the financial product is to track the performance before fees and expenses of the Reference Index which excludes companies with verified failure to respect established norms as well as severe or very severe controversies (including governance controversies) using the ISS Norm-Based Research, and companies that have

+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. an ISS ESG Rating (which assesses, amongst other things, how well companies manage governance risks and opportunities) below a certain threshold or do not have an ISS ESG Rating.